- Grant Recipients

 - Is the applicant familiar with WHF’s current Grant Cycle Calendar?

 - Has the applicant downloaded and examined the “LOI Worksheet?”

 The process of applying for a Responsive Grant begins with the submission of WHF's online Letter of Intent.
-The deadline for LOIs for grant cycle 2 of year 2013 is Friday, August 2 at noon (12:00 p.m.).
+For more information about the Foundation’s timelines, please see the 2014 Grant Cycle Calendar.

 A LOI should identify a need, the target population, and the strategy for addressing the need.
 Additionally, the applicant should outline a program budget, document any other sources of funding, and illustrate any collaboration with other agencies.
 For ongoing programs, the LOI should also include evidence that WHF funding would not supplant existing funding for the agency or program.

 When submitting a Letter of Intent, please attach the following forms.
 If the Program Budget, Expense Narrative, or Income Forms are submitted in any other format than that which the Foundation has provided, the LOI will not be reviewed.

 - Agency IRS Determination Letter - Attach an electronic copy of an IRS Determination Letter to the LOI.
 Mailed copies are also acceptable.
 An IRS Determination Letter is not required for government entities.